 Students will be given the opportunity to indicate their order of preference for their arts and interdisciplinary courses for the following year in the spring.
-Episcopal's Middle School Arts requirements were developed to encourage exploration in the arts so that students have the opportunity to try many different experiences.
+Episcopal's Middle School Arts requirements were developed to balance proficiency and exploration of the arts.
 Placement in art courses is based on student preference, class size, and staffing.
 With that in mind, the ability to make changes after students are placed in their arts courses is limited.

-If a student would like to request a schedule change, he or she should speak with the teacher of the desired course.
-The teacher will then communicate that request to the Visual and Performing Arts Department Chair and the Middle School Division Head.
-All three must approve the schedule change.
+If a student would like to request a schedule change, he or she should speak with the appropriate Department Chair.
+The Department Chair will then communicate that request to the relevant teachers and the Middle School Division Head.
+The Department Chair and Division Head must approve the schedule change.
 Such decisions will be made based on a number of variables that balance the student request with the needs of the larger student body and the goals of our program.